Top Reasons Why Public School Teachers Should Get a Well-Deserved Salary Increase

 2. A public school teacher is an all-around worker/Jack of all trades.

-We can be all aware of this one, especially the status of our rural school teachers that they do everything they can due to lack of manpower.
+We can be all aware of this one, especially the status of our rural school teachers that they do everything they can due to lack of workforce.
 They can be teaching this second, running for medication the next second when one student feels sick.
 In the middle of the rainy season, they can also provide the maintenance of the school rooms as they are concerned about the welfare of their students as they come to class.
-Apart from the tasks mentioned they also can extend to be a gardener, cleaner, a security guard depending on the degree of financial insufficiency of the rural area.
+Apart from the tasks mentioned they also could extend to be a gardener, cleaner, a security guard depending on the degree of financial insufficiency of the rural area.

 3. Being the Foster parents to their students.

-They are the proactive counterpart of parents at school, come to think of it, students spend most of their time at school and this is where the role of the teachers comes in.
-The relationship between students and teachers sometimes reach the point that they become great influencers, which in turn produce a generation useful to the society.
+They are the proactive counterpart of parents at the school, come to think of it, students spend most of their time at school, and this is where the role of the teachers comes in.
+The relationship between students and teachers sometimes reach the point that they become great influencers, which in turn produce a generation useful to society.
 This is why we should always take care of the teachers’ outlook so they will exude it to their students and become effective second parents.